cprogress-dnldrymnd/tors/tors-child/plugins/tors-elementor/readme.txt

 === Manually ===

-1. Upload the `bdevs-elementor` folder to the `/wp-content/plugins/` directory
+1. Upload the `torsdev-elementor` folder to the `/wp-content/plugins/` directory
 2. Activate the TorsDev Elementor plugin through the 'Plugins' menu in WordPress
 3. Go to "after activation" below.

 == Frequently Asked Questions ==

-You'll find answers to many of your questions on (http://bdevs.net/plugins/bdevs-elementor/).
+You'll find answers to many of your questions on (http://torsdev.net/plugins/torsdev-elementor/).

 == Changelog ==